ssheggrud/Mod_20_Project/README.md

  - Dashboard composition with Tableau and Plotly composed with distribution of data, outliers, trends, hypotheses, predictions and conclusions.

+## Week 1 Achievements

+- We have the datasets which we will be using for our project.
+Refer to https://www.nyccfb.info/follow-the-money/cunymap-2021 in order to look at the individual and committee level contributions to our Mayor Candidates.
+- Refer to **2017_Mayor_IC.csv** and **2017_Mayor_CC.csv** files in our repository for sample data.
+- At first we had decided to get data from Legistar API provided by NYC Coucil website.
+We were successfully able to read data from the API.
+Refer to LegistarAPI.ipynb file posted on https://github.com/ssheggrud/Mod_20_Project/tree/05_Pooja .
+Altough we later decided that had we used that data, it would have unnecessarily added complexity to our code.
+Hence, we decided to add the election results manually to our source excel as as individual column.
+We will name this column "Won/Elected".
+- We have successfully identified roles for all the team members and have a good outline for our project.

 ## Data
 Datasets date back to 1989 occur every 4 years to present year 2021.